nayefahmad/log/README.md

 - **DeepHit: A Deep Learning Approach to Survival Analysis with Competing Risks (pdf:http://medianetlab.ee.ucla.edu/papers/AAAI_2018_DeepHit)**
   - Authors: C. Lee at al.
   - tag:survival_analysis, tag:machine_learning

+ - **Analysis of recurrent event data (doi:https://doi.org/10.1016/S0169-7161(03)23034-0)**
+   - Authors: Cai and Schaubel
+   - tag:survival_analysis
+   - Classification of semiparametric models for recurrent event data:
+     - Conditional regression models
+       - AG
+       - PWP
+       - Chang and Wang
+     - Others:
+       - WLW marginal hazards
+       - Pepe and Cai rate models
+       - Marginal means/rates models
+         - The majority of the models previously discussed in this chapter have focused on the hazard or intensity function.
+In the context of recurrent event data, the mean number of events is a more interpretable quantity, particularly for non-statisticians, and is often of direct interest to investigators.
+For these reasons, a marginal means/rates model may be preferred, where the rate function is the derivative of the mean function.